-06 2 Describe the distribution of the countries which had 75-100% access to electricity as shown in Figure 15.
-2 One mark for a basic statement, eg • The main area is in North Africa / bordering the Mediterranean.
-(1) • There are two isolated central African countries.
-(1) • South Africa is an isolated example in the south.
-(1) Second mark may be a second separate point or developed point for further clarity eg The main area is in North Africa / bordering the Mediterranean (1) with three further countries in the centre / south. (d) (1) There are two isolated central African countries (1) with only South Africa further to the south. (d) (1) South Africa is an isolated example in the south (1) with an area of three contiguous countries in the north west. (d) (1) No credit for explanation.
+06 Describe the distribution of the countries which had 75-100% access to electricity as shown in Figure 15.
+One mark for a basic statement, eg The main area is in North Africa / bordering the Mediterranean.
+(1) There are two isolated central African countries.
+(1) South Africa is an isolated example in the south.
+(1) Second mark may be a second separate point or developed point for further clarity eg The main area is in North Africa / bordering the Mediterranean (1) with three 2 further countries in the centre / south. (d) (1) There are two isolated central African countries (1) with only South Africa further to the south. (d) (1) South Africa is an isolated example in the south (1) with an area of three contiguous countries in the north west. (d) (1) No credit for explanation.
 AO4 = 2 marks

-On Outline one way in which economic development leads to increased energy consumption.

-There is no requirement to use Figure 15 though candidates may use it to inform their answer.

-- Countries use more energy as they industrialise.
-(1) - The more goods consumed the more energy used.
-(1) - Increased living standards increase energy use.
-(1)

-Second mark must be a developed point for further clarity eg

-- Countries use more energy as they industrialise (1) because manufacturing industry uses more energy. (d) (1) - The more goods consumed the more energy used (1) because it will be used in manufacturing plants to produce the goods. (d) (1) - Increased living standards increase energy use (1) because people can afford devices which use more energy such as computers. (d) (1)

-No credit for description of differences on the map.
+06 3 Outline one way in which economic development leads to increased energy consumption.
+2 There is no requirement to use Figure 15 though candidates may use it to inform their answer.
+One mark for a basic statement, eg Countries use more energy as they industrialise.
+(1) The more goods consumed the more energy used.
+(1) Increased living standards increase energy use.
+(1) Second mark must be a developed point for further clarity eg Countries use more energy as they industrialise (1) because manufacturing industry uses more energy. (d) (1) The more goods consumed the more energy used (1) because it will be used in manufacturing plants to produce the goods. (d) (1) Increased living standards increase energy use (1) because people can afford devices which use more energy such as computers. (d) (1) No credit for description of differences on the map.
+AO2 = 2 marks

-$06 \mid 4 \mid$ What is meant by energy deficit?

-When energy demand exceeds supply / Not enough energy to meet people's needs.
+06 4 What is meant by energy deficit?
+1 When energy demand exceeds supply / Not enough energy to meet people's needs.
 One mark for a correct statement with words to the effect above ie idea of shortage and needs not met.
 AO1 = 1 mark

-06 5 Suggest how energy use can be made more sustainable.

-Use Figures 16a and 16b and your own understanding.

-Level Marks Description AO2 - Shows thorough geographical understanding of 3 5-6 how different actions contribute to sustainability in (Detailed) energy use.
+06 5 Suggest ho ow energ y use can be made more sustainable.
+6 Use Figure s 16a an d 16b and your own understanding.
+Level Marks Description 3 (Detailed) 5-6 AO2 - Shows thorough geographical understanding of how different actions contribute to sustainability in energy use.
 AO3 - Demonstrates thorough application of knowledge and understanding to interpret the sustainability in the figures.
-AO2 - Shows reasonable geographical understanding 2 3-4 of how different actions contribute to sustainability in (Clear) energy use.
+2 (Clear) 3-4 AO2 - Shows reasonable geographical understanding of how different actions contribute to sustainability in energy use.
 AO3 - Demonstrates clear application of knowledge and understanding to interpret the sustainability in the figures.